If you only need to create multiple VMs, but don't want them grouped together in a MIG, see the bulk instance API.

 MIGs have different limitations depending on which features you use.
 The following lists show general MIG limitations as well as additional limitations if you use regional or stateful features.

-When confined to a single zone, you can create up to 1,000 VMs in a single MIG.
+By default, you can create up to 1,000 VMs in a zonal MIG.
 If you need more, use one of the following options:

 When updating a MIG, you can specify up to 1,000 VMs in a single request.